emutos/manual/usermanual/docs/index.md

 The View menu lets you select how you seen directories.
 You can also set the background and you can set a number of other preferences.
 You can also read a ``*.INF`` file, which is a desktop information file, similar to the Atari TOS ``DESKTOP.INF`` file.
 EmuTOS uses ``EMUDESK.INF``.

+**Note** EmuTOS will always create a printer and trash icon if it does not see ``EMUDESK.INF``.
+If you don't have a printer, the icon is harmless, and you can always remove it.
+If you do, save your desktop.

 ### Floppy Disk Only Desktop ###

 ![Floppy Desktop](images/floppy.atari.desktop.mono.png "Floppy Desktop")

 *Above: EmuTOS minimal desktop screen with a floppy disk icon visible.*

-If we add one floppy disk drive to the system, we get two floppy disk icons on the desktop.
-EmuTOS supports emulating floppy drive B: in physical floppy drive A:.
-This lets you copy floppies.
-It can be a bit awkward unless you have enough memory to accommodate an entire floppy disk in one go.
-E.g.: An Atari double sided double density floppy drive, like the Atari SF314 external floppy drive, has 720 kilobytes, so you would need at least 1 megabyte of memory.
-You can see how much free memory you have by going to Options -> [Desktop configuration](#desktop-configuration).
+If we have one floppy disk drive, we get one floppy disk icon on the desktop.
+Unlike TOS, EmuTOS does not support emulating floppy drive B: in physical floppy drive A:.
+Again, unlike TOS, if you have only one floppy drive, you will see only one floppy drive icon.

 **Note** We recommend you consider mass storage other than floppy drives.
 You can now buy add-ons for Atari STs that emulate floppy drives and hard drives using solid state memory.